 I’ve been fortunate enough to taste a Riesling that was nearly 30 years old, and it was glorious.
 A deep, rich gold with flavors of honey and octane.
 Delicious.

 Since my years of spring chickenhood are far behind me, I decided to cap the “aging” time frame at about ten years.
 Seems reasonable.

 You know when you taste a wine with someone and it’s so good that you lock eyes with the other person?
 Well, this is one of those wines.

 As I noted earlier, I didn’t need something from the I-Can’t-Believe-I-Spent-That-Much-For-A-Bottle-Of-Wine cooler.
 So the Hahn Pinot fit the bill perfectly.

-The finish was exquisite, lengthy, and sensual, which gave me a “moment” which the men around me immediately noticed.
+The finish was exquisite, lengthy, and sensual, which gave me a “I’ll have what’s she’s having” moment which the men around me immediately noticed.